ibm-cloud-docs/containers/cs_versions_changelog.md

 ### Changelog for 1.9.7_1510, released 30 April 2018
 {: #197_1510}

+The following table shows the changes that are included in the worker node fix pack 1.9.7_1510.
+{: shortdesc}

 <table summary="Changes that were made since version 1.9.3_1506">
 <caption>Changes since version 1.9.3_1506</caption>